Sashafirce/Hyggeland-project-Data-analysis/README.md

 4. Use of Generative AI:

     - AI supported: Code debugging and optimisation (e.g., visual tweaks, seaborn vs plotly conversion), and the interpretation based on output of elasticity.
+Grammarly software used to correct and improve the drafting of the documents.

 ## **Ethical considerations**